 Quantitative Chemistry.
-In this topic, students develop an understanding of how chemists use quantitative analysis to determine the formulae of compounds and the equations for reactions.
-As well as how, given this information, analysts can then use quantitative methods to determine the purity of chemical samples and to monitor the yield from chemical reactions.
+In this topic students develop an understanding of how chemists use quantitative analysis to determine the formulae of compounds and the equations for reactions.
+And how, given this information, analysts can then use quantitative methods to determine the purity of chemical samples and to monitor the yield from chemical reactions.